Soft Tissue Injury: Calf Strain

 Introduction

-There are two muscles that combine to form the calf.
+There are two muscles in the back of the lower leg that combine to form the calf.
 These are called the gastrocnemius, which is the big muscle at the back of the lower leg and the soleus muscle, which is a smaller muscle lower down in the leg.
-A calf strain occurs when fibres of either of these two muscles are torn.
+A calf strain occurs when small portion of either of these two muscles is torn.
 It is a common injury and is often caused by overstretching or by putting excess force through the calf muscle.

 What are the symptoms?

-• A sudden sharp pain in the back of the leg.
+• Sudden, sharp pain in the back of the leg

 What if I need pain relief?